-Viewing Config Files in the Device Tree
+Viewing Config Files from the Resources Page

 Once in the Configsource node, you can view your config versions by clicking on the "Configs" Tab.